To start this assignment, download this zip file.

 You should not have if and else branches that do the same thing.

-We do not expect you to use concepts like or, and, or break.
+We do not expect you to use concepts like or

 Do not use while-else.
 Simply write code after/outside the while loop.